-The small island used to be home to a trading post in the 1600s, like Viking times.
+The small island was home to a trading post in the 1600s, like Viking times.

-The buildings and their location in a protected cove were quintessential Norway.
-Thor told us that the buildings had been restored and can be rented for weekend getaways.
-It wouldn’t be my cuppa tea to stay there but I can see how some may find the experience charming.
+The buildings and their location in a protected cove were quintessential of Norway.
+Thor told us that the buildings had been restored and could be rented for weekend getaways.
+It wouldn’t be my cuppa tea to stay there, but I can see how some may find the experience charming.

 On the mainland across from the trading post was the village of Herand, or if you were me in the RIB boat, the village of Heaven.
 Literally, I thought Thor was saying Heaven.
 Thor explained that in the summer, he and his family take the boat out and drive to Herand for “oven-baked pizza.”

-My first thought when he told this story was “How very Minnesotan.”
+When he told this story, my first thought was, “How very Minnesotan.”
 I had that thought frequently in Norway, actually.

 Anyway, the pizza situation in Norway is confusing.
 Isn’t all pizza oven-baked?
 Was he referring to “Norwegian pizza” served on wicker pizza plates like we had in Flåm two days prior?

-I went on a mission later that day hilariously searching for “oven-baked pizza restaurant in Heaven”.
+I went on a mission later that day, hilariously searching for an “oven-baked pizza restaurant in Heaven.”
 I believe the pizza restaurant Thor was referring to was Meieriet Restaurant.
 I skimmed the photos of their pizza.
 It’s just regular pizza.
 No wicker pizza plates.

 Norwegian pizza continues to elude me.